Guide to what’s on in London in May 2017

 Lego artist Nathan Sawaya has created an exhibition of Lego sculptures of Super Heroes and Villains including Batman, Superman, Wonder Woman, The Joker and Harley Quinn.
 Open Sun-Wed 10am-6pm, Thurs 10am-8pm, Fri-Sat 10am-7pm.
 Tickets: Adults £16.50, Child £11.
 The exhibition is in a temporary structure on the corner of Upper Ground and Cornwall Road, South Bank, SE1 9PP.
 Nearest station: Waterloo.
 For booking, visit the Art Of The Brick website.
 For a review of the previous Art Of The Brick exhibition, click here.

 - Now 23 September : Alice’s Adventures Underground

 Award-winning immersive theatre experience returns to The Vaults.
 Choose between Adventures In Wonderland for 5-10 years old and Alice’s Adventures Underground for 11 plus and adults.
 Tickets for Adventures In Wonderland: Adults £26.50, Children £15.50.
 Tickets for Alice’s Adventures Underground: Adults £39-£54.
 The Vaults, Launcelot Street (off Lower Marsh), Waterloo, SE1 7AD.
 Nearest station: Waterloo.
 For more information and booking, visit the Alice’s Adventures Underground website.
 For Metro Girl’s review of Alice’s Adventures Underground, click here.

-Posted on 30 April 2017, in Art, Entertainment, Families, Festivals, London, Tourist Attractions and tagged Bank Holiday, london, May 2017, Things to do in London, Travel, What's On Guide.
+Posted on 30 Apr 2017, in Art, Entertainment, Families, Festivals, London, Tourist Attractions and tagged Bank Holiday, London, May 2017, Things to do in London, Travel, What's On Guide.
 Bookmark the permalink.
 13 Comments.